1cbyc/reluray/README.md

 18.

-!it has been three months, and i have decided to quickly work it out by getting it usable to the public. i just added a predict.py script to allow
+!it has been three months, and i have decided to quickly work it out by getting it usable to the public. i just added a predict.py script to allow anyone who wants to run test